tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

-# Introduction To RStudio OnDemand
+# Introduction To RStudio For Life Sciences

 !!! example "Prerequisites"
     - [Request an account](http://research.uit.tufts.edu/) on the Tufts HPC Cluster